 Santa Luzia Mouldings is a member of Green Building Council in Brazil and USA.
 It also carries the RGMat label, the first sustainability certificate for building materials in Brazil.
 Created in 2012 by the Carlos Alberto Vanzolini Foundation and the Industrial Engineering Department of Polytechnic School of University of São Paulo (USP), the certificate allows construction companies, distributors and consumers to safely choose more sustainable building materials.
 RGMat provides important information concerning the environmental performance of materials for green construction.

 Santa Luzia facilitates the certification analysis of the degree of sustainable materials in each project by providing relevant information on how its products are made.
-Therefore, the moulding lines and other profiles made from recycled polystyrene (EPS or Styrofoam) can now be more easily counted in the score of sustainable building projects.
+Therefore, the moulding lines and other profiles made from recycled polystyrene (EPS or PS Foam) can now be more easily counted in the score of sustainable building projects.

 "Santa Luzia Mouldings' success story is an example to be followed.
 Its business model aligns economic development with mitigation of negative socio-environmental impacts and maximizes positive impacts.
 Not only does it reduce the use of natural resources, but improves the quality of life and well-being of its customers and community.
 Acquiring solutions from Santa Luzia means investing in waste treatment, in development of the local economy, and in the regions of cooperative activity, besides betting on a leadership that proves to the designer world that beauty must be accompanied with sustainability and functionality, or else risk getting outdated.
 Life Cycle Assessment and Environmental Product Declaration are the primary necessities of the global sustainable building movement.
 We are very happy and grateful to have Santa Luzia lead from the front, the so-called Economy of the Future."